nyeogmi/moogle/README.md

 All `moogle` data structures support the `Set` or `Map` interface.
 (They are roughly API-compatible with `BTreeSet` and `BTreeMap`, with some extra boilerplate due to their symmetrical structure.)

-`moogle` data structures do not panic at runtime.
+`moogle` data structures do not panic.

 ### Determinism